princekyleaedam/MDA-archivetool/README.md

 An data scraper and timelapse tool for seb.draws.things project themilliondollardrawing.com.

 Options:
+For getting the raw picture, run milliondollarartwork.py

+For getting data:
 First, run scrape_painting.py.
 It should output a csv file.
 Next, run either timelapse tool.
 It should automatically find the latest file and make a timelapse.